 Zero-install remote architecture.
 Same model as Vercel, Neon, and Supabase: one URL, OAuth, automatic updates.
 No version management, no npm dependencies, no local process to babysit.

-Write operations bypass rate limits.
-Code Connect mappings, canvas generation, and diagram creation are exempt from the rate limits that restrict read operations.
+Write operations bypass rate limits. generate_figma_design and add_code_connect_map are exempt from the rate limits that restrict read operations.
 This means the server’s most unique features are also its most accessible.

 What’s Not

 Free tier rate limits are crippling.
 Starter, View, and Collab seats get 6 tool calls per month.
 Not per day — per month.
 That’s barely enough to test the server, let alone use it for real work.
-Meaningful use requires a paid Figma plan with Dev or Full seats (Professional, Organization, or Enterprise).
+Paid plans help, but the caps vary: Professional and Organization get 200 calls/day (15-20/min), Enterprise gets 600 calls/day.
+Dev seats start at $12/month (annual) and Full seats at $15/month on the Professional plan.
+Meaningful use requires a paid Figma plan with Dev or Full seats.

 Nested components get flattened.
 The server loses component hierarchy when translating designs.
 A card component containing a button component comes through as a flat structure rather than preserving the nesting.
 This can mislead the AI into generating monolithic components instead of composing from your existing component library.